harleydutton/tabula-rasa/tabula-rasa/meta/rejected/Defensive Action.md

-There are a few options foractive defences
+There are a few options for active defences
 1. roll a check for the [[Attribute]] that would be damaged and either
 	1. treat it as an opposed check and subtract successes
 	2. treat it as a dodge and negate the attack